Share This Article

 Through this experience, I learnt that the difficulties I started experiencing in my language learning journey were not unique to me but were a common problem that learners of a second language have faced.
 Knowing this has made a difference to me.
 Now I can find solutions to the problem.

-You must be asking, what is foreign language learning anxiety and what does it have to do with your child?
+You must be asking, what is foreign language anxiety and what does it have to do with your child?
 Stick around, and I’ll tell you.

 With schools back in session, many students are set to start a foreign language course because it’s perhaps compulsory or they have plans to study or work abroad.
 Whatever the reason for your child to learn a new language, you should know about a potential pitfall that might derail their foreign language plans.